w3c/wot-binding-templates/registry-requirements.md

   - Reasons Behind the Requirement: It is easier to update in the long term.
 - Association of a binding with the TD specification (registry entry) SHOULD be confirmed by the WoT Working Group.
 In other words, a person needs some permission and/or confirmation to authoritatively say that a given binding can be used with TD version X. The custodian of this registry is the WoT WG.
   - Reasons Behind the Requirement: WoT WG is the manager of the registry.
+  - DISCUSS: What is the objective mechanism to confirm the association?
+Should we have a test suite?
 - If the WoT WG no longer exists, the W3C Team or their delegated entity becomes the custodian.
   - Reasons Behind the Requirement: It should be possible to maintain the registry without the WoT WG.
 - It SHOULD be possible to register, update, or remove a registry entry that associates a binding to a specific TD specification outside of the REC lifecycle of the given TD specification.